 How We Can Help You File a Trademark

 We can meet with you to discuss the optimal Trademark strategy for your business’ growth.
 We can then prepare, file, and prosecute Trademark applications before the United States Patent and Trademark Office and before the California Trademark Offices.
-Rather than when working alone, we can provide expert assistance with searching existing Trademarks or Service Mark and expert advice regarding your legal rights.
+Rather than working alone, we can provide expert assistance with searching existing Trademarks or Service Mark and expert advice regarding your legal rights.

 What is a trademark?

 A trademark is any recognizable design or expression that identifies your business as the source of its products or services in the minds of consumers.
 A trademark can be owned by any individual, legal entity, or most commonly, business organization.
-Trademarks can typically found on packages, labels, products themselves, advertisements, building facades, or any other item that represent a reproducible and intentionally identifiable, good from your organization.
+Trademarks can typically be found on packages, labels, products themselves, advertisements, building facades, or any other item that represent a reproducible and intentionally identifiable, good from your organization.

 What’s the Difference Between a Trademark and a Copyright?